 Further, if movement of a phrase to the specifier of a head requires a probing feature on that head to find that phrase in its c-command domain (Chomsky 1995, 2001), then phrase-bound specifier to specifier movement is not possible (Ko 2014).
 This is because a head does not not c-command, and therefore cannot move, anything already in one of its specifiers.
-This is illustrated in the schema in (46), where we see that the head α c-commands its complement κP , but not its specifier βP or anything inside of βP :
+This is illustrated by the schema in (46), where we see that the head α c-commands its complement κP and all that it contains, but not its specifier βP or any content thereof: